 Make Saving a Routine

 Everyone has a set of routines that they follow day in, day out.
-A good way to change your money mentality would be to create a routine that forces you to save.
+An excellent way to change your money mentality would be to create a pattern that forces you to save.
 Therefore, start slipping saving habits — one at a time — into your routine.
 This way, you will have an easier time remembering and enforcing them until they become part and parcel of who you are.

 Of course, hindsight is always easier than foresight.
-But be honest with yourself: Do you really need that new car?
-Is eating lunch out that much better than what you can pack for yourself?
+But be honest with yourself: Do you need that new car?
+Is eating lunch out much better than what you can pack for yourself?

 This is the real secret behind a savings mindset.
-Whereas most people take great pleasure in spending their money, savers don’t quite operate in the same way.
-Instead, they feel uncomfortable when they shop and get emotional whenever they have to pay for something that isn’t absolutely necessary.
+Whereas most people take great pleasure in spending their money, savers don’t entirely operate in the same way.
+Instead, they feel uncomfortable when they shop and get emotional whenever they have to pay for something that isn’t necessary.

-With this change in place, you can set your eyes on farther horizons.
-When a $20 meal in a restaurant turns into an $8 meal you’ve cooked at home, you now have $12 that you can put into your savings or investment account.
+With this change in place, you can set your eyes on further horizons.
+When a $20 meal in a restaurant turns into an $8 meal you’ve cooked at home, you now have $12 to put into your savings or investment account.
 Added and compounded, all these small savings will accumulate and help you build wealth while others around you continue to struggle to pay off their debts, take care of their families and meet their responsibilities.

-The earlier you learn to change your money mentality from spending to saving, the easier it will be from you to go from an obsessive spender living from paycheck-to-paycheck to a smart saver who is able to find money to do awesome things like travel the world and buy a home in cash.
+The earlier you learn to change your money mentality from spending to saving, the easier it will be for you to go from an obsessive spender living from paycheck to paycheck to an intelligent saver who can find money to do extraordinary things like traveling the world and buying a cash home.

 Does this sound like something you can do?
 Then, get started today!
 Your future self will thank you in ways you can never imagine.